-- Nearly Invisible: You can straighten your teeth without anyone knowing
+- Nearly Invisible: Straighten your teeth without the bulkiness of braces

-- Better Oral Hygiene: You can brush and floss normally to maintain healthy gums and teeth
+- Better Oral Hygiene: Easily brush and floss normally for healthy teeth and gums

-Invisalign is priced by the treating doctor, not by Align.
-Several factors impact cost of treatment, such as complexity of the case, market price within the patient’s geographic area, etc. An Align survey of certified doctors across the country indicates that average fees for Invisalign range from $3500 to $5500.
+Invisalign is priced by the dentist office, not by Align.
+There are several elements that go into the cost of treatment, such as current market price in an area or the complexity of the patient’s teeth.
+After completing a survey of certified doctors across the country, Align determined the average cost for Invisalign ranged from about $3500 to $5500.

 Does insurance cover Invisalign?

 Most insurance policies that offer coverage on conventional braces, also general cover Invisalign.
 Furthermore, a majority of the doctors also offer to finance through companies like CareCredit as well as in-Office financing.